solvex-software/ace-learning-plan/learn-haskell.md

 Modern OO is copying FP because it’s better, but OO compilers can’t handle its requirements Why does FP matter?
 (Immutability, generative testing, pure functions, laziness, etc.)

+<Read this to set up your development environment and get used to using the interactive REPL (GHCI)> # todo: link to document on this

 **Lesson 0 - Think like a Functional Programmer**

+How to approach problem solving - every problem is the same
+-
-How to approach problem solving - every problem is the same How to build an application / what is a functional application?
+How to build an application / what is a functional application?
 Different types of applications have different requirements for safety.
 FP is hands down better for risky codebases.